lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Pseudo-Elements.md

 Pseudo-elements are somewhat of a challenge within Tailwind and Bodiless.
 Review the examples on this page for guidance.

+## Suggested Usages

-For links, we highly recommend any icons added to links be implemented as pseudo-elements.
+- Links with icons: For links, we highly recommend any icons added to links be implemented as pseudo-elements.
 This helps accessibility with links, and doesn't interfere with the Bodiless editor link functionality in Edit Mode.

 A pseudo-element class can be defined in a package/site's `tailwind.config.js` file, utilizing the Tailwind plugin's [`addUtilities`](https://tailwindcss.com/docs/plugins#adding-utilities) functionality.

+### Pseudo-Element Using an Icon Font

-The following example defines the `cx-external::after` with [self-hosted icon font](./Fonts#via-hosted), content, and additional styling.
+The following example defines the `cx-external::after` with a [self-hosted icon font](./Fonts#via-hosted), content, and additional styling.

 To use, apply `cx-external-link` to any token.

-In this instance, we chose to use a small self-hosted IcoMoon font so the icon can easily be recolored and grow with text size.
-Images could be used as well, and set via background image.

 _(Code excerpt from `site.tailwind.config.js` file's `module.exports = {}` section.)_